gvwilson/thirdbit/src/fiction/iffy/index.md

 Der voice was as stiff as der back and shoulders.

 "Don't worry," Doctor Johel told Iffy.
-"Everyone's like that for the first few days."
+"Everyone's like that for the first few days.
 De'll be herself in no time."

 "More or less," Wales muttered.